egconley/quotes/README.md

 # Random Quote Generator
-- Description: App used to read in a JSON file of recent quotes and generate a random sample.
+- Description: App that prints "Quote of the Day" from the FavQs API to the terminal, or while offline reads a JSON file of recent quotes and generates a random quote and author.
 - Input: JSON file.
 - Output: String with random quote.